 We believe that everyone plays a role in making the world more sustainable and humane.
 Our donors provide the means, Trees, Water & People provides the network and know-how, our local partners deliver the solution, and each beneficiary provides local materials and sweat equity.
 Together we drive change and create dignified, healthy futures for our global community.

-Help Trees, Water & People install 500 stoves in Guatemala by donating and sharing this page today!
+Help Trees, Water & People install the first 50 stoves in Guatemala by donating and sharing this page today!

 If you would prefer to donate by check, please send your check to: